NixOS/rfcs/rfcs/0049-flakes.md

 Note that lock files are only used at top-level: the `flake.lock` files in dependencies (if they exist) are ignored.

-Nix automatically creates a `flake.lock` file when you build a local repository (e.g. `nix build /path/to/repo`).
+When you build a local repository (e.g. `nix build /path/to/repo`), Nix automatically creates a `flake.lock` file if it doesn't already exists.
 It will also update the lock file if inputs are added or removed.
 You can pass `--recreate-lock-file` to force Nix to recreate the lock file from scratch (and thus check for the latest version of each input).

 Lock files are not sufficient by themselves to ensure reproducible evaluation.
 It is also necessary to prevent certain impurities.
 In